bjornekelund/DXLogICOMScripts/README.md

 The following **Ctrl keys** are unassigned by default in *DXLog.net*: C, H, I, J, K, M, N, O, P, Q, R, U, V, X, and Y.

-The choice of **Shift-Up** vs. **Shift-down** is based on personal preferences.
-Some prefer them to correspond to the up/down movement in the band map, others prefer them to correspond to up/down in pitch.
-Remember that pitch "direction" depends on whether you use USB or LSB for CW.
-The proposed key mapping above is consistent with movement in the bandmap, where the frequency increases downwards.

-An very valuable feature in *DXLog.net* is the possibility to invoke scripts from key macros.
-The syntax is `$!SCRIPTNAME` where `SCRIPTNAME` is the name
-assigned to the script in the scripts manager. (*Tools->Scripts Manager*) It is recommended to use this to reset the RIT in the F1/CQ macro.
-Simply add `$!ICOMRITCLEAR` to the end of the F1 macro definition.
-Additionally, some prefer to do this also in the run F3/TU-Log macro.

 ## Scripts description